-You have missed the chance to make a great early impression.
+You have missed the chance to make a great early impression on a corporate partner.
 You could so easily have looked at the news section on the company’s website and mentioned an interesting story.
 Or you could have visited one of their stores or spoken to a member of staff, which would have given you insight that would make you stand out from the competition.

 Insufficient research on the company will make it harder to link the work of your charity to their business aims.
 Also insufficient research on the person you’re meeting will make it much harder to build rapport because you don’t know what subjects are interesting to her.

 It’s great to have a flexible approach when you meet with a company, but a blank page is way too flexible because it will make you look lazy and unfocused.

 Ideally you want to identify two or three compelling opportunities to share with the company.
 If you don’t have these as a starting point you put the onus on the company and risk creating a project that isn’t right for your charity.

 Companies want to hear your ideas for projects you could work on together.
 This is a great opportunity to demonstrate that you understand their objectives and to show your creativity about projects with a shared purpose.
 If you don’t have those ideas it will give the impression that you aren’t very keen on partnering with them.

 3. Too Much Focus on Money

 Because you’re a fundraiser and your performance is measured against a fundraising target it’s highly likely that you will fall into the trap of putting too much focus on money.
 This really is the biggest mistake because it ignores the company’s motivations and reduces your chances of success.